jurjen93/benfords_law/README.md

 #### Euclidean distance

-The normalized Euclidean distance is a nice way to test how Benford your data is.
+The normalized Euclidean distance is a quick way to test whether your data follows Benford law.
 This value is situated between 0 and 1, the closer to 0 the better.
 However, it is not a formal statistic because it is sample size independent.
-In the literature there are several other measures (Chi-square, Kolmogorov-Smirnov, ..) that are used but I noticed in my own research that size dependency is a limitation in bigger datasets and classifies all bigger datasets as non-Benford, even though they are Benford by eye.
+In the literature there are several other measures (Chi-square, Kolmogorov-Smirnov, ..) that are used.
+However, I noticed in my own research that size dependency is a limitation in bigger datasets and classifies all bigger datasets as non-Benford, even though they are Benford by eye.

 #### Citing